OpenKMIP/libkmip/docs/source/api.rst

     :param int*: A pointer that can be used to access the length of the UUID string pointed to by the above double pointer.

     :return: A status code indicating success or failure of the operation.
+A negative status code indicates a libkmip error occurred while processing the request.
+A positive status code indicates a KMIP error occurred while the KMIP server processed the request.
+A status code of 0 indicates the operation succeeded.

         The following codes are returned explicitly by this function.
-If the code returned is not listed here, it is the result of the request encoding or response decoding process.
+If the code returned is negative and is not listed here, it is the result of the request encoding or response decoding process.
 See :ref:`status-codes` for all possible status code values.

         * ``KMIP_ARG_INVALID``
             One or more of the function arguments are invalid or unset and no